jbeee/touchIt/README.md

 Testing whether user interaction occurs via mouse or touch. https://github.com/jbeee/touchIt

+Based on Stu Cox's 'Poke IT' method
 This widget was an attempt to solve the biggest problem plaguing humanity in the history of ever:
 **Was that a mouse or a finger?**
 Detecting touch capability in general has been raising issues all over the place.
 - http://www.stucox.com/blog/you-cant-detect-a-touchscreen
 - https://github.com/Modernizr/Modernizr/issues/54

 So, if used at all, they must be used very carefully.
 Sites should still relatively functional even if touch/mouse detection fails

-(Note: The issue of windows phones has not been addressed with this widget... or any plugin/method I have found.
-This has also never been tested on an iOS device)
+ - *The issue of windows phones has not been addressed with this widget... or any plugin/method I have found.*
+ - *Touch events are NOT supported by Firefox(from v.
+24) or Safari(ever)
+ - *This has limited testing on iOS devices

 The first several tests (the failing tests) aren't definitive of anything.
 They are included for completeness not functionality.